ignite/cli/docs/readme.md

 curl https://get.ignite.com/cli! | bash
 ```

+## Bounty program

+Our [Ignite CLI bounty program](bounty/index.md) provides incentives for your participation and pays rewards.

 ## Projects using Tendermint and Cosmos SDK

 Many projects already showcase the Tendermint BFT consensus engine and the Cosmos SDK.
 Explore the [Cosmos Network Ecosystem](https://cosmos.network/ecosystem/apps) to discover a wide variety of apps, blockchains, wallets, and explorers that are built in the Cosmos ecosystem.